sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 There's also a fallback option for alerts that should not be routed to either the dev or ops team.
 To achieve this, you'll use a [pipeline][16] resource with three workflows, one for each contact option.

+To follow this guide, you’ll need to [install][1] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+You will also need [cURL][5] and a [Slack webhook URL][6] and three different Slack channels to receive test alerts (one for each team).

 Routing alerts requires three types of Sensu resources:

 - **Handlers** to store contact preferences for the dev and ops teams, plus a fallback option